Go to the Staff section

 +44 (0)1865 483972

 GIP Gibbs G4.22

-Stephen is Senior Lecturer in International Relations and Programme Director for the MA Degrees in International Relations and the MA in International Security.
+Stephen is Reader in International Relations and Programme Director for the MA Degrees in International Relations and the MA in International Security.
 He joined the Department in September 2003.
 He lectures on international development and South African politics.

 Stephen has supervised the following PhD students to completion:

 He is also currently supervising another doctoral student in the department.